 Derrington paid particular attention to how to extend SANs beyond the campus.
 He predicted that iSCSI and Fibre Channel over IP (FCIP) will be the two dominant IP transports for SCSI block commands and that FCIP will be the dominant WAN bridging transport for both FC and iSCSI-based campus SANs.
 All others (iFCP, mFCP) will be niches or pass into obscurity, he said.
 As for the future of iSCSI, Derrington said it is suitable for both enterprise and SME markets, but that it is not mission critical.

 The bottom line for Derrington is that FC will remain the dominant storage interconnect for the majority of data centers.
-Though iSCSI will put pricing pressure on FC vendors, for the time being, iSCSI will
+Though iSCSI will put pricing pressure on FC vendors, for the time being, iSCSI will mostly provide connectivity for low-end servers, he said.

 Presentation slides and other links to the full session proceedings are available here.